-76. The Local Authority is responsible for recording the outcomes of the meetings of the four Locality-based panels.

-- 77. The Admissions Team of the Local Authority is responsible for recording the decisions/outcomes of the County Primary Fair Access Panel and the County Secondary Fair Access Panel. - 78.
+- 76. The Local Authority is responsible for recording the outcomes of the meetings of the four Locality-based panels. - 77.
+The Admissions Team of the Local Authority is responsible for recording the decisions/outcomes of the County Primary Fair Access Panel and the County Secondary Fair Access Panel. - 78.
 The Local Authority is responsible for quality assurance of the paperwork relating to the Panel. - 79.
 The chair of a panel will work with the clerk/note taker to ensure paperwork relating to a meeting is accurate and is shared in a timely and safe manner. - 80.
-The Learner Engagement Service will keep a register of those considered for a Fair Access placement (whether the move is agreed or not) and of those admitted and leaving schools under the Fair Access Protocol in the area covered by each Fair Access Panel.
-If required all the Exclusion and Reintegration Officers will provide this data to the Admissions and Transport Services Manager for inclusion in the Local Authority Report to the Schools Adjudicator.
+The Exclusion and Reintegration Team will keep a register of those considered for a Fair Access placement (whether the move is agreed or not) and of those admitted and leaving schools under the Fair Access Protocol in the area covered by each of the four locality panels.
+If required, all the Exclusion and Reintegration Officers will provide this data to the